kkdai/srt-translate/README.md

 # SRT Translator

+A simple tool for translating Japanese SRT subtitle files to Traditional Chinese using the OpenAI API.

 This repository contains a Python script for translating SRT subtitle files from Japanese to Traditional Chinese using the OpenAI API.

 ## Features